Sonny Cumbie: Coaching career

-Texas Tech
+Texas Tech (first stint)

 In 2009, Cumbie began his coaching career at Texas Tech as a graduate assistant under head coach Mike Leach where he was in charge of the defensive scout team and coaching the quarterbacks.
 In this role, he worked with quarterbacks Taylor Potts, Steven Sheffield, and Seth Doege.
 Cumbie served in this capacity for two seasons.

 After Leach's departure, Tommy Tuberville was hired as the head coach for the team.
 He promoted Cumbie to inside receivers coach, a post held formerly by current University of Southern California head coach Lincoln Riley.
 One of the receivers he coached was Eric Ward.

 Following the hiring of coach Kliff Kingsbury after the subsequent departure of Tommy Tuberville from Texas Tech, Cumbie was the only assistant retained by Kingsbury.
 Cumbie was promoted along with Eric Morris to be co-offensive coordinator prior to the start of the 2013 season.
 During that season, Tech would score 465 points and win the Holiday Bowl over 16th ranked Arizona State.
 As a team, they threw for 5,107 yards and 35 touchdowns while running for 1,593 yards (including sacks) and 19 touchdowns.